fullstaq-ruby/infra/apiserver/README.md

 ## Continuous deployment

-New API server code changes, when pushed to master, are automatically deployed by the Infrastructure project's CI.
+New API server code changes, when pushed to main, are automatically deployed by the Infrastructure project's CI.